Final report for ENE21-169

 2024:

-An outreach email including a brief survey will be sent by the project leader to all previous project participants to recruit potential EFT Mentors who will receive training and a copy of the curriculum developed through this project to support their professional development going forward.
+100 Service Providers from the event and webinar series were invited to participate as Equitable Land Access Mentors.
+An outreach email including a brief survey was sent by the project leader to all previous project participants to recruit potential Mentors who received training and a copy of the curriculum developed through this project to support their professional development going forward.

-The project leader will continue to work with the WV cohort to confirm EFT Mentors who will participate in training activities in 2024.
+The project leader continued to work with the WV cohort to confirm Mentors who will participate in training activities in 2024.

 100 Service Providers will participate in one of four on-farm and/or online equitable farmland access trainings and informational meetings.
 They will be held in 2023 and 2024 and focus on specific case studies and a variety of relevant legal entities.
-Participants will experience a change in understanding and knowledge of land acquisition, community landholding entities, stewardship of land and structures, and farmer leases to support beginning and BIPOC farmers.
+Participants will experience a change in understanding and knowledge of land acquisition, community landholding entities, stewardship of land and structures, and farmer leases to support beginning farmers, limited-resource farmers, and farmers of color.

 10